 If your neighbour has a tall house, consider building some overhead shade to cover up your outdoor living area.
 A trellis is a particularly great idea – you can create a “living wall” by growing trailing plants off the roof.
 You’ll get the added benefit of cooling your outdoor space with overhead plants.

-There are more cheap ways to block neighbours view, but these are some of the best.
+If you’ve recently moved houses and need cheap ways to block neighbours view, these are some of the best options.
 Some offer complete privacy, while others at least obscure your neighbour’s sight line.
 Whichever option you choose, just know you’ll have to maintain it to keep your privacy – and keep that nosy next-door neighbour out of your business!